talesmateus123/ionic-computer-catalogation-system-front-end/README.md

-# COMPUTER CATOLOGATION SYSTEM (BACK END)
+# COMPUTER CATOLOGATION SYSTEM (FRONT END)

 ## Project information
 ### Goal
-The project is the front-end application of the [COMPUTER CATOLOGATION SYSTEM (BACK END)](https://github.com/talesmateus123/spring-boot-computer-catalogation-system-back-end) repository.
+The project is the front end application of the [COMPUTER CATOLOGATION SYSTEM (BACK END)](https://github.com/talesmateus123/spring-boot-computer-catalogation-system-back-end) repository.

 ## Information of technology used
 * This project was developed with Angular framework 8.3.23 and Ionic framework 5.0.0